DoktorPi/TestCogAcademy_2022/readme.txt

-This is just some repository to try out some things.
+Just some repository to try out some things.